Gregory Heights Library: History

 The library operated as a small reading room at 3448 N.E.
 72nd Avenue from 1938 through 1956, when the Library Association of Portland replaced it with a bookmobile.
 By 1962, the association had approved construction of a branch in the Gregory Heights neighborhood.
 The new Gregory Heights Library, at N.E.
 79th Avenue and N.E.
 Sandy Boulevard, opened on February 24, 1966.
 Its collection included 10,000 books.

 In the 1980s, the library added computer terminals, more books, and southeast Asian materials in Vietnamese and Cambodian.
 After Multnomah County voters approved a bond measure in 1996 to repair branch libraries and improve library technology system-wide, Gregory Heights Library closed in July 1998 for renovation.
 It reopened on March 2, 1999.

 The original architect of the building was Farnham and Peck.
 Thomas Hacker and Associates was the architect for the renovation.
 The library has a floor area of 5997 ft2 and a capacity of 20,000 volumes.

+The library closed temporarily in 2023–2024 for renovations funded by a 2020 building bond.